steelx/enspire-ui-code-challenge/README.md

 - The `pane` attribute refers to the name of the \<en-tab-pane\>
 - The `selected` attribute, when 'true', makes the tab initially active

+When a tab is `active` you should set a class name of `active` on the element.

 #### Tab Container (directive)
 \<en-tab-container data-name="containerName"\>  - `tabContainer/tabContainerDirective.js`